 Is the Industry Right for You?

 Anyone with a passion for fitness can benefit from a fitness franchise.
-Opening a private gym is no small task.
+Opening a private or independent gym is no small task.
 If you don’t have prior experience owning your own facility, this can be a near impossible task.
-For this reason, going the franchise route is often more beneficial.
+For this reason, many prefer to go the franchise route.
+Not only do franchisors provide you with a pre-established business plan, marketing plan, trademark, and operational system but the challenge of finding appropriate vendors and locations is simplified.
 With accompanied training programs and instructional manuals, fitness franchises make the process as easy as cake–but only after the workout!